FlagaDoS/WriteUp/encryptCTF_april_2019/stegano/Stress_Out.md

 On this picture, steghide give us nothing, no in metadata ...

-Recently a make a script to apply lsb stegano technique on picture which was useful to me, it makes 7 picture based on lsb technique, first picture with 1 lsb, second with 2 lsb etc... and on one picture we can see :
+Recently I have made a script wich applies the lsb stegano technique on picture which was useful to me, it makes 7 picture based on lsb technique, first picture with 1 lsb, second with 2 lsb etc... and on one picture we can see :

 ![stress_out_proof4](../IMG/stress_out_proof4.jpg)